Ncat can execute an external command after establishing a

 --sh-exec

-works the same way as --exec, except that it
+works the same as --exec

 executes the command by passing it to /bin/sh -c